harshagw/kahani/README.md

 enter, characters who speak to you out loud, and one hidden mystery that converges to a finale.

-Built solo at the **Google DeepMind Bangalore Hackathon** for **Problem Statement 3: High-Throughput Creative Workflows with NB2 Lite**.

 ## Why this needs NB2 Lite (generation is load-bearing)

 This is not a prompt-box-to-image app.
 The game **cannot exist** without